Peripheral arterial stenting uses a stent to widen an artery.

 Left untreated peripheral arterial disease could cause permanent damage to your limbs.
 You should seek medical attention if you experience unexplained leg pain.

-If conservative methods to treat your PAD are not successful your consultant may recommend peripheral arterial stenting.
+If conservative methods to treat your PAD are not successful, your consultant may recommend peripheral arterial stenting.
 Peripheral arterial stenting is a minimally invasive procedure during which a small mesh tube called a stent is inserted into an artery.

 What happens during peripheral arterial stenting?